sawyer-effect/tdd-php/README.md

 ## To run tests

-To run tests you can run the following commads:
+To run tests you can run the following commad from app dir:

-## How to use

-* Go to app dir: `vagrant ssh -c "cd /opt/software/tdd-php && ./vendor/bin/phpunit"`
+`vagrant ssh -c "cd /opt/software/tdd-php && ./vendor/bin/phpunit"`